tranche-jibrel/tranche-rewards/README.md

 Solidity Coverage (no ganache required):

     `truffle run coverage --network development --file="<filename>"`

+### Test Coverage

+Every distribution mode requires different contract(s) to be deployed, that's why you can find 3 different files in migration and in test folders.
+The easiest way to test all contracts is to deploy 1 mode only per session and launch the related test file(s)

+Tests on Rewards Distribution is around 70% at the moment

 Tests on Incentive Rewards Factory is around 95% at the moment

-Tests on Incentive Controller contract is around 72% at the moment
+Tests on Incentive Controller contract is around 78% at the moment

 ## Contracts Size (main contracts, no interfaces, no test contracts)
 Limit is 24 KiB for single contract